-The CEO / Heads of Schools will ensure that accidents and incidents are reported and monitored in line with the Guidance and Procedures.
-Following incidents where a pupil is taken directly to hospital, taken home, is absent from school or when an incident occurs to staff, pupils, members of the public etc., which is caused by poor equipment design, failure of equipment, premises problems, poor supervision or failure to follow health and safety procedures, these will be brought to the attention of the LA's Health and Safety Team or other specialist for further advice.
+The CEO / Heads will ensure that accidents and incidents are reported and monitored in line with the guidance and procedures.
+Following incidents where a pupil is taken directly to hospital, taken home, is absent from school or when an incident occurs to staff, pupils, members of the public etc., which is caused by poor equipment design, failure of equipment, premises problems, poor supervision or failure to follow health and safety procedures, these will be brought to the attention of the MAT Central Team or other specialist for further advice.
 Appropriate remedial actions will be taken.